visionbike/visionbike-Hugo/content/posts/setting-up-personal-blog-with-hugo-and-gh-pages/index.md

 ## 4. Installing Hugo Theme

 Installing a Hugo theme is a fantastic way to personalize your blog and enhance its visual appeal.
-You can access free Hugo themes via [this website](https://themes.gohugo.io/).
+You can access free Hugo themes via this [**website**](https://themes.gohugo.io/).

 For my blog, I chose the [**PaperModX**](https://github.com/reorx/hugo-PaperModX) theme because of fonding its style and awesome features.
 I added its source code by the `git submodule` command.